-In this lesson, I’m just going to discuss the basic construction of (and the harmony that is generated from) the scale in terms of triads, 7th chords and modal scales etc.
+In this lesson, I’m just going to discuss the basic construction of (and harmony that is generated from) this scale in terms of triads, 7th chords and modal scales etc.

-In a future lesson I’ll go into more depth about the scale and its applications, so for the moment here’s an overview to get you started.
+In a future lesson I’ll go into more depth about this scale and its applications, however here’s a basic overview to get you started.

 Scale Construction and Diatonic Triads

-The Harmonic Major scale is only one note different from the regular major scale and has a flattened 6th degree by comparison.
+The Harmonic Major scale is only one note different from a regular major scale and has a flattened 6th degree by comparison.

 It produces seven triads: C Maj, D Dim, E Min, F Min, G Maj, Ab Aug, and B Dim.

 The above musical example shows the scale in one octave and also the primary triads from the C Harmonic Major scale.
 When these triads are extended to 7th chords the following harmonic structures are created (note that these voicings aren’t necessarily meant to be played exactly as written, they are just to illustrate the chord construction):

 This now gives us the following 7th chords all generated from C Harmonic Major:

 Cmaj7, Dm7b5, Em7, Fmin/maj7, G7, Abma7#5 and Bdim7.